w3c-fedid/Administration/proposals-CG-WG.md

 * [Stage 4](#stage4): Publish a Proposed Recommendation

 # Stage 0

+The purpose of Stage 0 proposals is to allow anyone to raise and explore the Problem Space without asking for permission.

   * Entrance criteria
     * Nothing: no permission needed from anyone.
   * Entrance artifact